The Carolina Coquettes dance team is an elite and integral visual component of the

 University “Sound of the South” Summer Leadership Camp for dancers.
 After graduating

-her fourth year teaching as a 5th grade math and science teacher at Langford Elementary.
+She is in her fifth year teaching 5th grade math and science at Langford Elementary.

-Kortnei is excited to get back to dancing and begin her first season with the Carolina
+Kortnei is excited to get back to dancing and begin her second season with the Carolina

 Mikaela Rea has been dancing since she was three years old and it quickly became her